Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Experimental

 In addition to forces, synchronous \emph{in situ} observations of the plastic flow around the wedge were made using a CMOS-based high-speed optical camera (pco dimax HS4) integrated with a 10X microscopic lens.
 The spatial and temporal resolution of this imaging system is 0.98 $\mu$m per pixel and 100 $\mu$s, respectively, with the typical field of view being 1 mm $\times$ 1 mm in size.
 Imaging observations were made through a transparent glass plate that was flushed against the side-surface of the sample.
-It should be noted that the use of this glass plate restricts out-of-plane flow at the sample edge and ensures that the image is focused on a single plane; and flow observations made on the side-surface are representative of the bulk (through-thickness) behavior.
-To obtain quantitative full-field information of the flow in terms of displacement, velocity, strain rate and strain fields, the acquired images were analyzed using an image correlation algorithm called particle image velocimetry (PIV) \cite{adrian2011particle}.
-Material sample preparation to introduce trackable markers on the sample surface and application of PIV analysis to the present configuration were described in our earlier publication \cite{yadav2020situ,yadav2020nucleation}.
-In brief, the analysis involves the use of an FFT-based correlation algorithm to obtain the instantaneous velocity field by performing cross-correlation between two consecutive images.
-It is important to note that PIV does not give the velocity information of every marker; instead, the local velocities of small ``interrogation’’ windows surrounding a set of grid points (fixed in the Eulerian space) are calculated.
-PIV thus allows full-field velocity data to be obtained as a function of time, provided that the image sequence is captured at sufficiently high frame capture rates.
+The use of this glass plate restricts out-of-plane flow at the sample edge and ensures that the image is focused on a single plane, and flow observations made on the side-surface are representative of the bulk (through-thickness) behavior.
+To obtain quantitative information of the flow in terms of displacement, strain rate, strain history and cumulative strain fields, the acquired images were analyzed using an image correlation algorithm called particle image velocimetry (PIV) \cite{adrian2011particle}.
+Material sample preparation to introduce trackable markers on the sample surface and application of PIV analysis to the present configuration were described in our earlier publications \cite{yadav2020situ,yadav2020nucleation}.
+In brief, the analysis involves the use of an FFT-based correlation algorithm to obtain the instantaneous displacement field by performing cross-correlation between two consecutive images.
 For the $V_0$ ranges investigated in the study (1-12 mm/s), a frame capture rate of 2 kHz was found to be adequate to yield displacement data with a small error.
-Uncertainty in the displacement field was quantified using an \emph{a posteriori} method based on the concept of super resolution \cite{sciacchitano2019uncertainty}.
-This analysis showed that the average uncertainty in the displacement field is extremely low $\lessapprox 0.8$\%; see Appendix B.
+Uncertainty in the displacement field was quantified using an \emph{a posteriori} method based on the concept of super-resolution \cite{sciacchitano2019uncertainty}.
+This analysis showed that the average uncertainty in the displacement field is quite low $\lessapprox 0.8$\%.

+{The plastic strain field was calculated from the displacement field using the Green strain tensor formulation for plane-strain:} { }